Simulation of a Heterogeneous Quantum Network: SeQUeNCe Extension and Customization

 \section{SeQUeNCe Extension and Customization}

-In this section, we discuss how we implement the new device models introduced in \S\ref{sec:device} in a simulator named SeQUeNCe\cite{sequence}.
-We also show how we customize SeQUeNCe to support heterogeneous quantum links and partial quantum state tomography.
+In this section, we discuss our implementation of the new device models introduced in \S\ref{sec:device} in SeQUeNCe\cite{sequence}, showing how we customize SeQUeNCe to support heterogeneous quantum links and partial quantum state tomography.